For the nation’s grain growers, harvest is the most critical time of the year.

 Thorough planning and preparation is the precursor to boosting harvest efficiency and safety, and ultimately the profitability of the farming business.

-Over many years, the GRDC has invested in research, development and extension (RD&E) to equip growers with knowledge, skills and resources to underpin best practice harvest operations.
-GRDC continues to invest in harvest-related RD&E that delivers invaluable management recommendations to growers and advisers
+Over many years, we've invested in research, development and extension (RD&E) to equip growers with knowledge, skills and resources to underpin best practice harvest operations.
+We continue to invest in harvest-related RD&E that delivers invaluable management recommendations to growers and advisers

 The resources below cover all aspects of harvest – preparing crops for harvest, minimising grain loss at harvest, reducing harvester fire risk and farm business considerations.